Golf in India: Major Golf Tournaments in India

-Golf Infrastructure in India
+Golf infrastructure in India

 India currently has 196 registered golf courses and around 50% of those registered courses are situated on military bases, which are only accessible to military.
 35 additional courses are un-affiliated (approx 17 Pitch and Putt Courses).
 This leaves roughly 135 courses to cater for a civilian golf demand.

 The makeup of the golf course supply is split between 18-hole (39% share) and 9-hole (60% share) facilities, with three 27-hole clubs.

 Research collected for KPMG's Golf Benchmark Survey indicates that the average number of rounds played per annum at 18-hole facilities ranges from 25,000 to 30,000 (excluding military courses).
 At some of the busier clubs where floodlights are used, hours can be extended to accommodate a higher demand.

 Average annual revenues for both 9- and 18-hole courses range US$180,000–200,000 (excluding military courses) with some larger, more popular clubs reaching anywhere up to $800,000 per year.

 Another major challenge India faces today in developing golf courses is the inability to acquire land in both a cost- and time-efficient manner.
 Land parcels are generally small, and developers need to purchase multiple plots at a cost that can quickly inflate.
 The initial steps taken when planning a project with a golf component can be time-consuming, expensive and misunderstood, delaying developments and have, in some instances, resulted in the omission of golf from project master plans.

-India may need to build up to 100 new courses to satisfy the demand over the next decade.
-An increase in participation can be achieved by: